-You Should Stay In Runaway Bay If you enjoy snorkelling and scuba diving; you would appreciate the chance to explore a coral reef; you are looking for a quieter, local town; you would like to visit the birth and burial place of reggae legend, Bob Marley.
+Stay In Runaway Bay If you enjoy snorkeling and scuba diving; you would appreciate the chance to explore a coral reef; you are looking for a quieter, local town; you would like to visit the birth and burial place of reggae legend, Bob Marley.

 Best places to stay in Runaway Bay:

 - Jewel Paradise Cove Adult Beach Resort & Spa